If you are looking for the best things to do in Vienna, you are in for a treat.

 The palace itself dates back to 1642 and was originally built by the wife of Emperor Ferdinand II.

-Today it’s a registered UNESCO site, thanks to its unique design, floorplan, and world-famous architecture.
+Today, it’s a registered UNESCO site, thanks to its unique design, floor plan, and world-famous architecture.

-There are over 1,440 rooms and you can visit 45 of them.
+There are over 1,440 rooms, and you can visit 45 of them.

 They each have a different theme and house some of the most stunning Rococo-style furnishings in existence.